Skip to content

 Now let me tell you the amenities that this rural man has:

-1. About 20 schools within a 10 km radius (2 are girls’ schools, so I cannot go)
+- There are about 20 schools within a 10-kilometer radius (2 are girls’ schools, so I cannot go)

-2. 3 Medical colleges within a 15–20 km radius, one being Government medical college.
+- There are 3 medical colleges within a 15–20 km radius, one of which is a government medical college.

-3. 5 Government-aided Arts and Science Colleges within a 10 km radius.
-I need to find out how many private colleges are there.
+- 5 government-aided arts and science colleges within a 10-kilometer radius.
+I need to find out how many private colleges there are.

-4. One Polytechnic and one ITI within 2km reach.
+- One polytechnic and one ITI are within 2km.

-6. Several Allopathy, Ayurvedic and Homeopathy clinics within 2 km reach, including those run by the Government.
+- Several allopathic, ayurvedic, and homeopathic clinics are within 2 km of each other, including those run by the government.

-8. The nearest railway station is 8 km from my home (Kollam Junction), and the nearest Airport is 60 km from my home (Trivandrum International Airport).
+- The nearest railway station is 8 km from my home (Kollam Junction), and the nearest airport is 60 km from my home (Trivandrum International Airport).

-10. Many shopping malls, boutiques and Cinema theatres are within a 10 km radius.
+- Many shopping malls, boutiques, and cinema theatres are within a 10-kilometer radius.

 So these facilities I enjoy (and remember that I’m a rural man).
 Now, the second part of my answer:

-Let me add some photos to reduce the monotony caused to you by my words:
+Let me add some photos to reduce the monotony caused by my words:

-It is Mumbai city, which is the largest metropolitan city in India in all aspects.
-Beautiful, isn’t it??
+It is Mumbai, which is the largest metropolitan city in India in all aspects.
+It’s beautiful, isn’t it??
 (I’m not adding the picture of 62% of Bombay City people living in slums.)

 Now, please see the picture of a remote village in Maharashtra.
 I wonder if the people in this village ever knew about the facilities in the biggest metropolitan city in their state.

-It is Kochi city, which You added as an exception.
+It is Kochi city, which you added as an exception.
 It is not even qualified to be a metropolitan city.
-Refrain from comparing it with Bombay, Bangalore, Chennai, Calcutta, and not even Hyderabad.
+Refrain from comparing it with Bombay, Bangalore, Chennai, Calcutta, or even Hyderabad.
 But it is the biggest city in Kerala.

-Why do people think Kochi is more developed than Trivandrum, while the reality is the opposite?
+Why do people think Kochi is more developed than Trivandrum when the reality is the opposite?

 Originally Answered: Why do people think Kochi is more developed than Trivandrum, while the reality is just the opposite?